Alzheimer’s Symptoms, Stages & How to Help

 One of the most useful things you can do to support a friend or family member is to learn more about the condition.
 Online resources offered by organisations such as the Alzheimer’s Society and Dementia UK can help you to understand the effects and provide lots of Alzheimer’s support.
 In addition:

-Be there - keep in contact.
+Keep in contact.
 Regularly phoning and visiting will show them you care.
 Someone with Alzheimer’s can experience low self-esteem and a loss of confidence, so make sure they feel valued and connected to others.

-Be considerate - always include the person with Alzheimer’s in the conversation, even if their communication skills or cognitive abilities have declined.
+Always include the person with Alzheimer’s in the conversation, even if their communication skills or cognitive abilities have declined.
 You could also suggest creating a memory box, by collecting items and images from their past to help stimulate long-term memories.

-Be useful - support people caring for someone with Alzheimer’s by offering to prepare a meal, do their shopping, clean the kitchen or do the washing.
+Support people caring for someone with Alzheimer’s by offering to prepare a meal, do their shopping, clean the kitchen or do the washing.

 If you are worried about a friend or family member, it's important to talk to a medical professional.
 Encourage them to make an appointment and offer to go with them and describe any changes in their behaviour or symptoms that you’ve noticed.